-Roofing including roof space

-Repair category 2

-Notes There are flat roof coverings.
+Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
+Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+It is our understanding that the flat roof covering was re-clad in 2020 and comes with a guarantee.
+All documentation for this, where available, should be obtained.
+There is a flat roof over the dormer projection.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.
-Some worn and damaged felt work was noted on the flat roof covering.
-Repair/maintenance should be anticipated.
+Some staining was noted to some timbers within the roof void area.
+This appeared to be historic although the situation should be monitored to ensure no repairs are required.